nhsconnect/visitor-and-migrants/pages/integration/integration_spine_directory_service.md

 tags: [integration]
 sidebar: overview_sidebar
 permalink: integration_spine_directory_service.html
-summary: "Overview of the role of the Spine Directory Services (SDS) within GP Connect."
+summary: "Overview of the role of the Spine Directory Services (SDS) for Visitors and Migrants."
 ---

-{% include warning.html content="This page is a preliminary working draft and hence is subject to change." %}
+{% include warning.html content="We need to confirm with the Spine team the expectations for clients - do they need to query SDS to get the Spine's ASID or can they use a fixed value?
+If they need to look it up, can they cache it, and for how long?" %}

 ## Spine Directory Service (SDS) ##

-GP Connect Consumer systems are expected to resolve the FHIR endpoint for a given GP Provider organisation using the [Spine Directory Service (SDS)](http://systems.digital.nhs.uk/ddc/spine-directory-service){:target="_blank"} LDAP:
+Consumer systems are expected to resolve the FHIR endpoint for the Spine using the [Spine Directory Service (SDS)](http://systems.digital.nhs.uk/ddc/spine-directory-service){:target="_blank"} LDAP:

 This is a two step process, as follows: